HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nicer/data-analysis-nicer.md

 this notebook.
 You should make sure to regularly update your geomagnetic data!
 ```

-Next, we run the `nicerl2` pipeline to process and clean the data using `heasoftpy`
+Next up, we're going to run the `nicerl2` pipeline to process and clean the raw NICER data; this will render it
+ready for scientific use.
+NICER pipelines are implemented in HEASoft, and as such we can make use of interfaces
+built into HEASoftPy to run them in this notebook, rather than in the command line.

+This pipeline is designed to produce "level 2" data products and includes steps for standard calibration,
+screening, and filtering of data.
+The outputs are an updated filter file and a cleaned event list.

+***It is worth applying `nicerl2` to any observation that you know was last processed with an older calibration!***

 ```{note}
 The `filtcolumns` argument to `nicerl2` will default to the latest version of the standard columns (V6 as of the